ICEICEICE991/elist-ecommence/README.md

 - Direct - highest number of orders.
 - Emails - second highest number of orders.

-<b>Technical Analysis:</b><br>
--For this analysis, I used SQL and BigQuery.
-In regards to SQL, I used aggregation functions, window functions, joins, filtering, CASE expressions, common table expressions (CTEs), and in a couple instances the QUALIFY -clause to use row_number() to filter results.

-<b>Lifetime Value (LTV) Analysis by Customer Segment:</b><br>

-Objective: Identify high-value customer segments to help marketing and customer success teams focus retention efforts.

-<b>Insights:</b>
--Identify segments with the highest LTV.
--Share with the Marketing Team to tailor retention and upsell strategies.
--Share with the Customer Success Team to prioritize high-value segments for personalized support.

-<b>Customer Churn Analysis:</b><br>

-Objective: Determine churn rate by analyzing customers who have not made a purchase within a specified period (e.g., past 6 months).
-SQL Analysis:
-Identify inactive customers based on the time since their last purchase:

-<b>Insights:</b>
--Calculate churn rate and identify customers at risk of churning.
--Share with the Retention Team to run re-engagement campaigns.

-<b>Average Order Value (AOV) by Marketing Channel:</b><br>

-Objective: Compare AOV across marketing channels to optimize marketing spend.

-Insights:
--Identify channels with the highest AOV, which may justify a higher marketing spend.
--Share with the Marketing Team to allocate budgets more effectively.

-<b>Product Sales Performance by Region:</b><br>

-Objective: Identify top-performing products in each region to inform regional inventory and marketing strategies.
-SQL Analysis:
-Calculate total sales and units sold per product by region:

-Insights:
--Highlight which products perform best in each region.
--Share with Regional Marketing and Inventory Teams to stock and promote products according to regional demand.

-<b>Repeat Purchase Rate:</b><br>

-Objective: Measure repeat purchase rates to understand customer loyalty and retention.
-SQL Analysis:
-Calculate the percentage of customers with more than one order:

-Insights:
--Determine the overall repeat purchase rate.
--Share with Customer Success and Marketing Teams to develop loyalty programs or re-engagement strategies for one-time buyers.

-<b>Time to Fulfillment Analysis:</b><br>

-Objective: Measure the average time from purchase to delivery and identify delays in the fulfillment process.
-SQL Analysis:
-Calculate the time (in days) between order and delivery dates:

-Insights:
--Identify any patterns in delayed orders and share with the Operations Team.
--Track which regions or products experience delays to optimize logistics.
+### Technical Analysis
+- Used **SQL** and **BigQuery** with the following techniques:
+  - Aggregation functions
+  - Window functions
+  - Joins
+  - Filtering
+  - CASE expressions
+  - Common Table Expressions (CTEs)
+  - **QUALIFY** clause with `ROW_NUMBER()` for result filtering.

+### Lifetime Value (LTV) Analysis by Customer Segment
+**Objective:** Identify high-value customer segments to help marketing and customer success teams focus retention efforts.
+- **Insights:**
+  - Identify segments with the highest LTV.
+  - Share with the Marketing Team to tailor retention and upsell strategies.
+  - Share with the Customer Success Team to prioritize high-value segments for personalized support.

+### Customer Churn Analysis
+**Objective:** Determine churn rate by analyzing customers who have not made a purchase within a specified period (e.g., past 6 months).
+- **SQL Analysis:** Identify inactive customers based on the time since their last purchase.
+- **Insights:**
+  - Calculate churn rate and identify customers at risk of churning.
+  - Share with the Retention Team to run re-engagement campaigns.

+### Average Order Value (AOV) by Marketing Channel
+**Objective:** Compare AOV across marketing channels to optimize marketing spend.
+- **Insights:**
+  - Identify channels with the highest AOV, justifying higher marketing spend.
+  - Share with the Marketing Team to allocate budgets more effectively.

+### Product Sales Performance by Region
+**Objective:** Identify top-performing products in each region to inform regional inventory and marketing strategies.
+- **SQL Analysis:** Calculate total sales and units sold per product by region.
+- **Insights:**
+  - Highlight which products perform best in each region.
+  - Share with Regional Marketing and Inventory Teams to stock and promote products according to regional demand.

+### Repeat Purchase Rate
+**Objective:** Measure repeat purchase rates to understand customer loyalty and retention.
+- **SQL Analysis:** Calculate the percentage of customers with more than one order.
+- **Insights:**
+  - Determine the overall repeat purchase rate.
+  - Share with Customer Success and Marketing Teams to develop loyalty programs or re-engagement strategies for one-time buyers.

+### Time to Fulfillment Analysis
+**Objective:** Measure the average time from purchase to delivery and identify delays in the fulfillment process.
+- **SQL Analysis:** Calculate the time (in days) between order and delivery dates.
+- **Insights:**
+  - Identify patterns in delayed orders and share with the Operations Team.
+  - Track which regions or products experience delays to optimize logistics.